minprog/cs50x-1718-1819/practice/40 strings/strings.md

 # Strings

+## Goal

+Getting a better understanding of how pointers work by applying various concepts from the sections.

 ## Background

 You might want to have another look at pointers before you start.
 Check out this video: